-There are some great Amazon repricers out there, but eBay repricers have limited functionality and manually managing prices across multiple marketplaces is very time intensive, so what’s the answer?
+There are some great Amazon repricers out there, but eBay repricers have limited functionality and manually managing prices across multiple marketplaces is very time-intensive, so what’s the answer?

-Option 1 – Manually adjust your prices
+Option 1 – Manually adjust multichannel pricing

 Not advisable!
-If you avoid using a repricer on Amazon you will be quickly outmaneuvered to the Buy Box and your sales will suffer.
+If you avoid using a repricer on Amazon you will be quickly outmanoeuvred to the Buy Box and your sales will suffer.
 Even if you monitor and adjust your prices several times a day you won’t stand a chance against real-time repricers that react almost instantly.

-If you’re using a repricer on Amazon but opt for manual price adjustment on eBay, you’ll end up with inconsistent pricing across marketplaces.
+If you’re using a repricer on Amazon but opt for a manual price adjustment on eBay, you’ll end up with inconsistent pricing across marketplaces.
 This can be a big problem as Amazon suspend Buy Box eligibility for items that are sold for less on other marketplaces.

 Utilizing Amazon and eBay repricers will make you competitive on Amazon, but your performance on eBay could be impaired.
-Not only will your eBay repricer struggle to identify competitor products, your prices will be inconsistent across Amazon and eBay, which will raise the possibility of your Buy Box eligibility being suspended.
+Not only will your eBay repricer struggle to identify competitor products, but your prices will also be inconsistent across Amazon and eBay, which will raise the possibility of your Buy Box eligibility being suspended.

 Option 3 – Use multichannel pricing on repricer.com

-This is the best and easiest way to maintain consistent pricing when selling on multiple channels, while competing effectively for the Amazon Buy Box.
+This is the best and easiest way to maintain consistent pricing when selling on multiple channels while competing effectively for the Amazon Buy Box.
 Your products will have the benefit of a real-time Amazon repricer – maximizing your chances of winning the Buy Box at the best price – while automatically maintaining consistent pricing across every other channel you sell on.

 What is multichannel pricing?